wycomco/PrinterGenerator/README.md

 The script will generate a pkginfo file.
 This pkginfo file is a "nopkg" style, and thus has three separate scripts:

 * installcheck_script
+* preinstall_script
 * postinstall_script
 * uninstall_script

 The installcheck_script looks for an existing print queue named PRINTERNAME.
 If it does not find one, it will exit 0 and trigger an installation request.
 If it does find one, it will compare all of the options provided (DRIVER, ADDRESS, DISPLAYNAME, LOCATION, and OPTIONS) for differences.
 If there are any differences, it will trigger an installation request.

+The preinstall_script is used to retrieve the PPD for the printer on the fly, in case the given printer should be setup using AirPrint.
+In all other cases, this script will be completely removed.

 The postinstall_script will attempt to delete the existing print queue named PRINTERNAME first, and then will reinstall the queue with the specified options.
 *Note that it does not check to see if the printer queue is in use at the time, so it is possible that existing print jobs will be cancelled if a user is printing when a Munki reinstall occurs.*